 - Choose a great spot.
 You’ll want to avoid areas in the parking lot that attract crowds, such as the port-a-potties or entrances.
 Try to find a spot near the grass so you can have extra space to spread out.
 It’s also helpful to be near trash cans for convenient clean-up when the party is over.

 - Meal plan.
 There are tons of great recipes for tasty tailgating food!
 Plan ahead so you have all the ingredients you need and be sure to bring extra because – the smell will likely attract visitors.
 The fun of tailgating is meeting other fans, and it’s always nice to have plenty of extra food to offer.

 - Decorate your RV.
 Show your spirit by putting up a flag, window paint, streamers, and balloons to represent your team.
 After all, tailgating is essentially the pregame leading up to the main event.
 It’s fun to decorate your RV to show your team spirit before the game is officially underway.

 While you’ll likely have everything you need in your RV, there are a few items to stock up on before you begin tailgating.
 Doing so ensures that you’ll not only enjoy the experience yourself, but that everyone around you will too.
 Plus, when you have that one thing everyone is looking for, you’ll be the real MVP.

 - Folding chairs

-- Ponchos, towels, and umbrellas in case of rain…although you can always just hang inside the RV
+- Ponchos, towels, and umbrellas in case of rain (although you can escape inside the RV, not everyone will)

-- Yard games for fun and to help pass the time, such as corn hole, a frisbee, or a football
+- Outdoor games for fun and to help pass the time (corn hole, a frisbee, a football, etc.)

 - Your fan attire (jersey, face paint, foam finger, etc.)